 Six Reasons To Preserve Wilderness Areas

-To protect the ancestral lands and cultures of indigenous people.
+1. To protect the ancestral lands and cultures of indigenous people

-The wisdom of indigenous people is vast and is disappearing at a startling pace.
+The wisdom of Indigenous people is vast and in many cases is disappearing at a startling pace.
 The lands that they inhabit are often the healthiest ecosystems remaining on the planet, and so their knowledge of how to care for the Earth is immeasurably valuable and must be preserved.

-To preserve certain species of plants and animals that would otherwise become extinct due to human development.
+2. To preserve plants and animals that would otherwise become extinct due to human development

 Ecological studies in some areas, such as the Amazon rainforest, have uncovered important medicinal plants for human use, as well as beautiful and unusual animal species found nowhere else on Earth.
 The habitats required by some of these flora and fauna would be difficult or impossible to reproduce in zoos, arboretums, or laboratories.
 Extinction is accelerating as wild places disappear, and protecting wild habitats is critical to the health of the Earth.

-So that we can observe the night sky, the stars and planets, and the Milky Way in their full splendor.
+3. To observe the night sky, the stars and planets, and the Milky Way in their full splendor

-To provide humans with a way to reconnect with nature and escape the hectic rush of the modern world.
+4. to reconnect with nature and escape the hectic rush of the modern Age

-Our species originated as part of nature, yet few humans today live in a way that is truly connected with the natural world.
+Many people today do not live in a way that is truly connected with the natural world.
 We long to return to our natural state.
-This is why many believe that wilderness areas are vital for the human spirit and creativity.
+This is why many believe that nature is vital for the human spirit and creativity.
 Natural places provide us with solitude, recreation, and beautiful vistas that calm our minds and help us to feel at peace and connected with our truest self.

-Wilderness filters and cleans the air we breathe and the water that we drink.
+5. Wilderness filters and cleans the air we breathe and the water that we drink

 Through the natural processes of evaporation, precipitation, and natural filtering in streams and rivers, our air and water are purified and made healthy for our bodies to consume.
 There are not many places left in the world where truly clean air and water can be found.
 Additionally, trees and other plants in wilderness areas produce oxygen that the world depends upon.
 The Amazon rainforest alone provides 20% of the Earth’s oxygen.

-Wilderness areas ensure that we can leave a legacy of untouched wild lands for future generations of all species to enjoy.
+6. To leave a legacy of untouched wild lands for future generations of all species to enjoy

 How Can You Help to Preserve Wilderness Areas?